breadboard-ai/breadboard/packages/website/src/docs/visual-editor/components.md

 ![Dragging from one port to another](/breadboard/static/images/using-the-visual-editor/wire-nodes.png)

-Depending on the component we can wire an output port to one of its own input ports, too, thereby creating a loop.
+Depending on the component we can also wire an output port to one of its _own_ input ports, too, thereby creating a loop.

 > [!NOTE]
 > We are currently working on [limiting the ports that can be connected](https://github.com/breadboard-ai/breadboard/issues/2298) based on their types.
 Until that feature lands, however, it is important to check that ports are of a compatible type.

 #### Removing wires

-To remove a wire, click on it and press the delete key (or Backspace) on your keyboard.
+To remove a wire, click on it and press the delete key (or Backspace) on the keyboard.

 #### Dynamic wires